 Robert Gellman – A privacy and information consultant who worked for nearly two decades on privacy issues in the U.S. Congress.

 Chris Hoofnagle – Chris holds dual appointments as adjunct professor in the University of California Berkeley School of Law and the School of Information (where he is resident).

-Nancy Libin – Partner at Jenner & Block, former Chief Privacy and Civil Liberties Officer of the U.S. Department of Justice, and former Counsel to then-Senator Joseph Biden on the Senate Judiciary Committee and at the Center for Democracy and Technology.
+Nancy Libin – Co-Chair of the Privacy, Security & Technology practice at Davis Wright Tremaine, former Chief Privacy and Civil Liberties Officer of the U.S. Department of Justice, and former Counsel to then-Senator Joseph Biden on the Senate Judiciary Committee and at the Center for Democracy and Technology.

 Sylvain Métille – Partner at the Swiss law firm HDC where he specializes in data protection, surveillance, and IT law.
 Sylvain also lectures on computer crime at Lusanne University.

 Stephanie Pell – A private consultant specializing in privacy and civil liberties issues who formerly served in the Department of Justice as an Assistant US Attorney and later as Senior Counsel to the Deputy Attorney General.